DeepakKarishetti/Reinforcement_learning-PID-auto-tuning/README.md

-# Reinforcement_learning-PID-auto-tuning
+## Reinforcement Learning - PID auto-tuning

-Auto tuning of PID parameters of a quad-rotor using Q-learning
+#Auto tuning of PID parameters of a quad-rotor using Q-learning

 **Project abstract:**
  - Auto-tuning of PID paramters using Q-learning is a project that was an attempt in controlling a quadrotor by tuning the